CA-CST-SII/Software-Standards/Object Definition and Naming Standard.md

 There are five types of entities.

-&nbsp;&nbsp;&nbsp;&nbsp;**Fundamental** – An entity that is independent of any other Entity for its existence.
+**Fundamental** – An entity that is independent of any other Entity for its existence.
 Alsoknown as an Identifier-Independent Entity.
 This may also be known as a Parent entity if it exists in a relationship with an Attributive Entity

-&nbsp;&nbsp;&nbsp;&nbsp;**Associative** – An Entity that represents a Relationship between two or more Entities.
+**Associative** – An Entity that represents a Relationship between two or more Entities.
 An _Associative Entity_ does not exist independently from the related _Entities_.
 An _Associative Entity_ resolves many-to-many relationships.

-&nbsp;&nbsp;&nbsp;&nbsp;**Attributive** – An entity that describes another entity.
+**Attributive** – An entity that describes another entity.
 It is dependent on the existence ofthe other entity.
 Also known as an Identifier-Dependent Entity.
 Attributes repeated within an entity are candidates for attributive entities.

-&nbsp;&nbsp;&nbsp;&nbsp;**Supertype** – An Entity that represents a general class of business objects that may be broken down into a hierarchy of more specific classes.
+**Supertype** – An Entity that represents a general class of business objects that may be broken down into a hierarchy of more specific classes.
 A _Supertype Entity_'s attributes apply to all of its _Subtype Entities_, and the _Subtypes_ inherit its identifier.
 It is also known as a Generic entity.

-&nbsp;&nbsp;&nbsp;&nbsp;**Subtype** – An Entity that identifies or represents an occurrence of another Entity with the same Primary Key but has a narrower definition, a subset of different Attributes, and/or different relationships.
+**Subtype** – An Entity that identifies or represents an occurrence of another Entity with the same Primary Key but has a narrower definition, a subset of different Attributes, and/or different relationships.
 It inherits all the attributes of the _Supertype Entity_.
 It is also known as a _Category Entity._

-&nbsp;&nbsp;&nbsp;&nbsp;**Subtype** – An Entity that identifies or represents an occurrence of another Entity with the same Primary Key but has a narrower definition, a subset of different Attributes, and/or different relationships.
+**Subtype** – An Entity that identifies or represents an occurrence of another Entity with the same Primary Key but has a narrower definition, a subset of different Attributes, and/or different relationships.
 It inherits all the attributes of the _Supertype Entity_.
 It is also known as a _Category Entity._

 ## 2.2 Describing Entities